 In this post, you will find what to discuss during Family Meetings and also can download your own family meeting agenda to make meetings run smoothly.

-As kids go from dependent little babies to toddlers with their own very strong opinions to kids who all have very different likes, dislikes, and thoughts, it’s important that they get to express who they are.
+As kids go from dependent little babies to strong-willed toddlers to outspoken kids to opinionated teenagers who all have very different likes, dislikes, and thoughts, it’s important that they get to express who they are.
 The safest place for them to do this is in their own home.
 With you, their parents.

 This post may contain affiliate links, see disclosure policy for details.